A comprehensive cancer centre

 |1970||The new Centre de Lutte Contre le Cancer, built within the hospital zone from 1970 to 1973, was inaugurated on 22 Feburary 1975, in the presence of Simone Veil, French Minister for Health.
 The new Centre was named, ‘Centre François Baclesse’, in homage to one of the forefathers of modern radiotherapy.|

 Unicancer is the only French hospital network that is 100% devoted to the fight against cancer.

-- 18 Cancer Centres (CLCC), private non-profit healthcare establishments, over 20 hospital sites
+- 18 Cancer Centres (CLCC), private non-profit healthcare establishments, and 1 affiliate member, over 21 hospital sites

 - 21,000 professionals involved in the fight against cancer on a daily basis.